void-type/VoidCore/docs/domain.md

 }
 ```

-There are useful extension methods for common tasks.
+There are useful extension methods for common Maybe tasks.

 ```csharp
 // One-line the bulk of the above method using the static From and the ToResult extension